jony-li2009/gender-inequality-in-vehicle-safety/README.md

 ## Data
 **Plain language:**
-The study uses real traffic crash records collected across the United States, including information about drivers, vehicles, and crash outcomes.
+The study uses real traffic crash records collected across the United States, including information about drivers, vehicles, and crash outcomes, which can be downloaded from [National Highway Traffic Safety Administration](https://www.nhtsa.gov/crash-data-systems/crash-report-sampling-system).

 **Technical:**
 The dataset includes: